Bikeability is the national cycle training programme supported and funded by the Department for Transport (DfT).

 |To capture and use photographs and/or film footage of participants for use in Bikeability promotional materials||Imagery will only be captured with the express permission and consent of the participant’s parents / guardians||We will inform people how this data will be used – and with whom it will be shared – as part of the consent agreement which will always be signed in advance of any photographic or film imagery being captured||Subject to agreement between Bikeability and the participant’s parents / guardians|

 |To undertake adhoc monitoring of the Bikeability scheme||This is deemed legitimate as it is in people’s interest that Bikeability routinely audit the effectiveness of their programme||Data will not be shared with any third parties||3 years following the publication of any monitoring report|

 |To send satisfaction surveys to the parents / guardians of participants in order to evaluate the success of the Bikeability programme||This is deemed legitimate as it is in people’s interest to be able to provide feedback upon the Bikeability programme||Data will not be shared with any third parties||3 years|

-Campaign Monitor who host the Bikeability website, and hold data submitted to the Participants Hub, have a data centre based in the USA.
+Campaign Monitor, who hold data submitted to the Participants Hub, have a data centre based in the USA.
 Additionally, Campaign Monitor may process data in the USA, Australia and Germany.
 However, they use appropriate technical and organisational security measures to protect the data against unauthorised access, disclosure, alteration or destruction.